Obese Records: 1995–2005: Formation, Pegz, early releases

-In 2006 the Hilltop Hoods were nominated and won awards for Best Performing Independent Album (The Hard Road) and Best Independent Artist at that year's Australian Independent Record Labels Association (AIR) Chart Awards.
+In 2006, the Hilltop Hoods were nominated and won awards for Best Performing Independent Album (The Hard Road) and Best Independent Artist at that year's Australian Independent Record Labels Association (AIR) Chart Awards.

 Two artists associated with the label were nominated for four AIR Chart Awards in 2007 (three for Hilltop Hoods and one for Muph & Plutonic).
 At the 2007 ARIA Awards, the Hilltop Hoods won 'Best Urban Release' for their album The Hard Road: Restrung.
 The Hilltop Hoods DVD, The City of Light, released by Obese Records in 2007, has also been classified gold.
 In 2008, two artists on the Obese label, Muph & Plutonic and Spit Syndicate, received nominations for 'Best Urban Album' at the ARIA Awards.
 In 2010 M-Phazes' album, Good Gracious, was nominated for 'Best Urban Album' at the ARIA Awards.

-Recent years
+Obese also had a soul imprint, Plethora Records, and operated an artists' management and touring company, Obese Records Artist Management.

+2011–2016: Later years, defunction

 Following Hilltops Hoods departure to start their own label with EMI, Obese Records continued to focus on both established artists and underground locals.
 Plethora Records was founded as Obese' Records subsidiary soul label in 2010.

-Obese was filming episodes for Obese TV, their web series, by 2012.
-In 2013 Obese Records signed its first management contract with emcee Kerser, at that point having divisions for sales, publicity, marketing, accounts, and A&R. The record store in Prahran at 4A Izett Street continues to sell hip-hop merchandise as of 2013, and also hosts listening parties, radio marathons, and a segment on Obese TV.
-Pegz expanded the company in 2013, opening a retail store in the Melbourne neighborhood of Frankston.
-It stocks music, merchandise, street apparel, spray paint, art supplies, DVDs, and street art magazines.
+In 2012, Obese filmed episodes for Obese TV, their web series.
+In 2013, Obese Records signed its first management contract with emcee Kerser, at that point having divisions for sales, publicity, marketing, accounts, and A&R. In 2013, Pegz expanded the company by opening a second retail store in the Melbourne neighbourhood of Frankston, which stocked music, merchandise, street apparel, spray paint, art supplies, DVDs, and street art magazines.

 Periscope Pictures announced on 19 September 2013, that Obese Records would be distributing its documentary Hunter: For The Record locally in Australia.
 The feature film chronicles hip hop artist Robert Hunter before his death from cancer in 2011.
-Hunter had released all his albums on Obese, and in conjunction with the DVD, the label is releasing his final album, Bring it All Back, posthumously.
+Hunter had released all his albums on Obese, and in conjunction with the DVD, the label released his final album, Bring it All Back, posthumously.

-In 2016 Obese Records announced that their official closing date would be 7 May and that they will no longer be releasing any music.
+In 2016, after 21 years, Obese Records shut down for good, with no specific reason ever given.
+However, Pegz wrote a short statement about the label.
+It read:

+"I am so thankful for the times we shared.
+We ruled the country for a beautiful moment.
+The little record store that launched Australian hip hop to the masses.
+Thank you for your amazing support and contribution over her 21 years."